temporalio/documentation/docs-src/cli/batch/index.md

 These commands will directly impact the Workflows you target, so it's important to use them judiciously.

-**What Are the CLI Commands for Batch operations in Temporal Workflows?**

-You can use the `--query` flag to filter the Workflow Executions to be affected by the Batch Job.
+You can use the `--query` flag, which acts as [List Filter](/concepts/what-is-a-list-filter), to filter the Workflow Executions to be affected by the Batch Job.

-To Cancel a Workflow:
+To Cancel Workflows:

 ```command
 temporal workflow cancel \